hamzaktk18/EnergyMarketSimulator/README.md

 Used Linear Regression from sklearn module to predict price.
 If the class had conitnued longer, the next step would've been to run the broker in my browser and create a game on my localhost.

-Note: Its a work in progress and hasn't yet been completed.
+Note: It's a work in progress and hasn't yet been completed.
 Thanks!